-The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain additional executive management and qualified board members, particularly now that we are considered a large accelerated filer.
+The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain additional executive management and qualified board members.
 The additional requirements we must comply with may strain our resources and divert management's attention from other business concerns.

 As a public company, we are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, the listing requirements of The Nasdaq Global Select Market, and other applicable securities rules and regulations.
-Compliance with these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming, or costly, and increase demand on our systems and resources, particularly now that we are a large accelerated filer.
+Compliance with these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming, or costly, and increase demand on our systems and resources.
 The Exchange Act requires, among other things, that we file annual, quarterly, and current reports with respect to our business and operating results.
 The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
-In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
 In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight may be required.
 As a result, management's attention may be diverted from other business concerns, which could adversely affect our business and operating results.
 In order to comply with these requirements, we may need to hire more employees in the future or engage outside consultants, or may have difficulty attracting and retaining sufficient employees, which would increase our costs and expenses.

-As a result of no longer being an emerging growth company, we will incur significant additional expenses that we did not previously incur in complying with the Sarbanes-Oxley Act and rules implemented by the SEC.
-The cost of compliance with Section 404 of the Sarbanes-Oxley Act has required, and will continue to require, us to incur substantial accounting expense and expend significant management time on compliance-related issues as we implement additional corporate governance practices and comply with reporting requirements.
+As a result of no longer being an emerging growth company, we have incurred, and will continue to incur, significant additional expenses that we did not previously incur in complying with the Sarbanes-Oxley Act and rules implemented by the SEC.
+The cost of compliance with Section 404 of the Sarbanes-Oxley Act has required us to incur substantial accounting expense and expend significant management time on compliance-related issues as we implement additional corporate governance practices and comply with reporting requirements.
+Although we expect to be a "smaller reporting company" and a "non-accelerated filer" as of December 31, 2022, we will still need to comply with Section 404(a) of the Sarbanes-Oxley Act, which will continue to require substantial management time and expense.

 We have also previously taken advantage of the reduced disclosure requirements of the Jumpstart Our Business Startups Act applicable to emerging growth companies regarding executive compensation disclosures and exemption from the requirements of holding advisory "say-on-pay" votes on executive compensation.
-We are no longer eligible for such reduced disclosure requirements and exemptions and, as such, we will be required to hold a "say-on-pay" vote and a "say-on-frequency" vote at our 2022 annual meeting of stockholders.
-We expect that the increased disclosure requirements will require additional attention from management and will result in increased costs to us, which could include higher legal fees, accounting fees, and fees associated with investor relations activities, among others.
+We are not currently eligible for such reduced disclosure requirements and exemptions and, as such, we are required to hold "say-on-pay" and "say-on-frequency" votes at our annual meetings of stockholders; however, we expect to be a smaller reporting company as of December 31, 2022, following which we will become eligible to take advantage of certain of the reduced disclosure obligations regarding compensation disclosures in 2023.
+We expect that the increased disclosure requirements will continue to require additional attention from management and will continue to result in increased costs to us, which could include higher legal fees, accounting fees, and fees associated with investor relations activities, among others.